Demonstrative Pronouns in SpanishStart first lesson

 Spanish Demonstrative Pronoun Forms

-Spanish has three types of demonstrative pronoun, and they all must match the nouns they replace in gender and number.
+Spanish has three types of demonstrative pronouns, and they all must match the nouns they replace in gender and number.

 Este is used to replace a noun close to the speaker.
 Below you'll find the four forms this pronoun can take, as well as some examples of each.

 |Masculine||este(this, this one)||estos(these, these ones)|

 |Feminine||esta(this, this one)||estas(these, these ones)|

 Ese is used to replace a noun that is not very close to the speaker (though it may be close to whoever the speaker is talking to).
 Check out the different forms ese can take.

 |Masculine||ese(that, that one)||esos(those those ones)|